Skip to content

 Uphill access is available from 5:30 a.m. to 8:30 a.m. with an Uphill Access Pass armband.
 All users must be off the trails by 8:30 a.m.; it is the Uphill Access Passholder’s responsibility to account for travel time climbing out of the base area.
 “Off the trails” means either in the parking lot or lodge area or in the maze for Comer or Windsor.

-Downhill routes are only Rodger’s Way, Caliban, Dream, Pistol, Lupine, Poma, Aisle One, and Aisle Two.
+Uphill and Downhill routes are only Rodger’s Way, Caliban, Dream, Pistol, Lupine, Poma, Aisle One, and Aisle Two..

-**The map below highlights green trails open for uphill and downhill travel at designated times on operating days.
+**The map below shows in dotted red trails open for uphill and downhill travel from 5:30am – 8:30am on operating days.
 In season, an Uphill Access Pass armband is required.

 On Closed Days: